mailslurp/examples/webdriver-io/README.md

 # Webdriver.io MailSlurp Example
-This example demonstrates use of [MailSlurp](https://www.mailslurp.com) with NodeJS, Webdriver.io (wdio), Selenium and Chrome.
+This example demonstrates use of [MailSlurp](https://www.mailslurp.com) with NodeJS, Webdriver.io (wdio), Selenium and Chrome to test user processes that depend on email.

 It tests user sign-up, email confirmation, login, and password reset using the [MailSlurp OAuth2 Playground](https://playground.mailslurp.com) as a dummy application.

-Each test run generates a real, randomized email address using MailSlurp, signs up with it and then captures the email confirmation code to enter in the confirmation step.
+Each test run **generates a real, randomized email address using MailSlurp**, signs up with it and then captures the email confirmation code to enter in the confirmation step.
+MailSlurp is free for personal use so [sign up](https://www.mailslurp.com) to run the example yourself.

 ### Run
 `npm install`